Nico Touches the Walls: Nico Touches the Walls no Best (2013–2014)

 Near the end of the Shout to the Walls! tour, on July 10, the band released a new single "Niwaka Ame ni Mo Makezu".
 The song was previously featured as opening theme for Naruto: Shippuden.

 From January 14, 2014, they toured for 3 dates under the title Nico Touches the Walls no Fest., along with the bands BigMama, [Alexandros] and Creephyp.
 A song titled "Pandora" was featured in the Japanese movie Genome Hazard, released on January 24.
 As of February 1, they kicked off their project Himitsukichi "Kabe Ni Mimi", performing live 20 concerts in Tokyo, during the whole month, and releasing their first best-of album, tilted NICO Touches the Walls no Best, on February 5.
 A month later, on March 5, the 14th single "Rawhide" was released, while its coupling track was the song "Tayou ga Warattera", featured in the movie 7 Days Report.

 The band held 5 concerts for their zepp tour NICO Touches the Walls no Zepp, starting in Osaka, on May 31 to June 15, in Tokyo.
 After being aired as the ending theme for the TV series Haikyuu, Nico Touches the Walls released their song "Tenchi Gaeshi" as the 15th single, on June 11.
 A new song titled "Bakemono" had its music video unveiled on June 19, on the band's official YouTube channel.
 The song was featured as theme song for the drama Hensachi 70, which was first aired on July 2.
 The song had a digital release on July 1.

 On August 19, Nico Touches the Walls played for the second time at the Nippon Budokan, in a special concert titled Nico Touches the Walls no Budokan, gathering more than 9000 people, in a sold-out venue.
 According to the members, the concert was supposed to be a revenge to the previous one, held in 2010.
 A day later, on August 20, the new single "Tokyo Dreamer" was released, while the title track was featured in the anime Captain Earth, aired by MBS.

 Howdy!!
 We are ACO Touches the Walls (2015)

-During the encore of their annual concert "1125", on November 25, atClub Citta, in Kanagawa, the band announced the release of their first acoustic album, titled Howdy!!
+During the encore of their annual concert "1125", on November 25, at Club Citta, in Kanagawa, the band announced the release of their first acoustic album, titled Howdy!!
 We are ACO Touches the Walls.
 On February 4, Howdy!!
 We are ACO Touches the Walls was released, reaching number 7 on the oricon charts, in its first week.
 On February 12 and 14 Nico Touches the Walls held their Billboard Live: Howdy We are ACO Touches the Walls, in Tokyo and Osaka.